Noise-induced synchronization in coupled quantum oscillators: Lyapunov equations

 where $W$ is the dynamical matrix and $f$ includes any source or sink terms.
-Similarly,
+Similarly the covariances evolve according to

 where matrix $F$ depends only on the dissipative terms in the Liouville equation.
-These are referred to as the Lyapunov equations and are useful for understanding the stability and dynamics of chaotic systems\cite{PARKS:1992aa}. \footnote{Since these are equations of motion for the expectation values rather than the operators themselves, we use the adjoint dissipator
+These are referred to as the Lyapunov equations and are useful for understanding the stability and dynamics of chaotic systems\cite{PARKS:1992aa}.